Suzuki e Vitara Review 2025

 Suzuki e Vitara AllGrip-e models feature a second electric motor powering the rear wheels, which when working with the front one, produce 184PS.
 Most e Vitaras will be front-wheel drive only, with a choice of 144PS and 174PS power outputs.

 While the lower-powered e Vitara has a 49kWh battery, the punchier version — together with the AllGrip-e model — is fitted with a 61kWh alternative.
-It’s too soon for any version to have been tested but Suzuki expects the 144PS e Vitara to have a driving range of just below 200 miles and the front-wheel drive 174PS version to be closer to 250.
+It’s too soon for any version to have been tested but Suzuki expects the 144PS e Vitara to have an electric driving range of just below 200 miles and the front-wheel drive 174PS version to be closer to 250 miles.